 Business Day means Monday through Friday and does not include official RIT holidays.

-Code of Conduct means RIT's Student Code of Conduct.
+Code of Conduct means RIT's Student Code of Conduct as described below in (IV).

 Charge means the possible policy violations filed against a Student or Student Organization by a Conduct Officer for alleged violation(s) of the Student Code of Conduct.
 Charges may only be filed by a Conduct Officer.